This layer displays Broadband data from the American Community Survey.

 The National Agriculture Imagery Program (NAIP) product is aerial imagery based on data collected in the late spring of 2005.

-Outstanding State Resource Water – Watersheds
+Outstanding Resource Waters – Marshes

-This feature class contains watersheds associated with Missouri’s use designations for waters listed in Table E – Outstanding State Resource Waters of the Water Quality Standards rule published in the Missouri Code of State Regulations, 10 CSR 20-7.031, on January 29, 2014 and approved by the United States Environmental Protection Agency, on October 22, 2014.
+This feature class contains Missouri’s Outstanding State Resource Waters – Marshes listed in Table E of the Water Quality Standards rule as published in the Code of State Regulations on May 31, 2012.
+Water quality standards are not enforceable by state law until after the Order of Rulemaking becomes effective and approved by the United States Environmental Protection Agency.